AgileBIM/FabCOD/docs/devReadFirst.md

 - Install the latest [Git Source Control](https://git-scm.com/downloads) version for your respective OS
   - There are tons of options in this setup, please use all the defaults values.
 - Install the latest [NodeJS](https://nodejs.org/en/download/) LTS 64-bit version for your respective OS
-  - This install includes the Node Package Manager we need.
+  - This install includes the Node Package Manager that we need.
   - If you will be compiling VSIX files, then you will need to check this box during the install:
     ![](image/nodenative.png)
-  - This option shown above triggers a fairly long additional installation process in a terminal window.
+  - The option shown above triggers a fairly long additional installation process in a terminal window.
 The first window warns you to close all other applications; make sure you do this and follow its prompts.
 The final powershell window does the lengthy install, just let it do its thing, it will tell you when it has completed.